skorasaurus/cleboundaries/README.md

 (http://hdl.loc.gov/loc.gmd/g4084cm.g4084cm_g06648189604)

 S - needs to be reviewed; says 115 on the volkmann map, but the 1968 maps appears to have the western border at east 118th.

+T - looks to be pretty good to match the 1968 map; small place

 V - the eastern border - the river east of the belt line and 022_Hopkins 1912 v2  Plate 19.TIF (hopkins 1912/1914 volume 2 - this is not on CPL contentdm publically, received via internally) is curved quite a bit in that plat; but in present-day, it's nearly straight? did they straighten out the river in the 20th century?
 I'll leave it curvey.